 Dr. Alkhouli is an author of over 100 peer reviewed articles and book chapters.
 He is a primary investigator of several clinical trials on cutting edge therapies in structural heart interventions and high risk coronary interventions such as the AMULET left atrial appendage IDE trial, door to unloading with IMPELLA CP system in acute myocardial infarction (DTU).
 His research interests in addition encompass outcomes and disparity research, patient reported outcomes, stroke prevention in atrial fibrillation and transcatheter aortic valve replacement.

 Brian Grose, MD

-Dr. Grose is the director of cardiothoracic anesthesia for the WVU Heart and Vascular Institute.
-An assistant professor in the WVU School of Medicine Department of Anesthesia, he serves as vice chair for clinical operations.
+Director of Cardiothoracic Anesthesia for the WVU Heart and Vascular Institute; Assistant Professor in the WVU School of Medicine Department of Anesthesia; Vice Chair for Clinical Operations.

 After earning his medical degree from the WVU School of Medicine, Dr. Grose completed his residency in anesthesia at WVU.
 He is board certified in anesthesiology.